podalead/asmt-aws-ecs-fargate/README.md

 The task objectives were as follows:

 * Create infrastructure-as-code as per proposed Architecture
-* `Makefile` has all the commands requred to run/test
+* `Makefile` has all the commands required to run/test
 * Explain how to run in `README.md`

 Optional